jledger91/mysite/README.md

 ## Features in Consideration
-The site is now heading in the direction of a film review website, à la _Rotten Tomatoes_.
+The site is now heading in the direction of a film review website, à la [Rotten Tomatoes](https://www.rottentomatoes.com/).
 Here are some proposed plans for it:

 - Separating the film and review functionality into separate apps?
 The idea for an app is to do one thing and one thing _well_, so perhaps having one app